How to Give ad Receive a Compliment

 People Are Gun-Shy Because We Don’t Want to Be Misperceived.

 We live in a very litigious society, and everyone is super conscious to not offend anyone.
 As a result, we tend to see opportunities to complement a coworker or direct-report, and we hesitate.
-We don’t want the compliment to be taken the wrong way.
+We don’t want the compliment to be misinterpreted as inappropriate behavior.
 So we just say nothing.

-A recent survey reported that 60% of men are afraid to have one-on-one meetings alone with a woman at work.
+recent survey reported that 60% of men are afraid to have one-on-one meetings alone with a woman at work.
 That percentage is up from 46% just a year ago.
-Some are claiming this is a backlash to recent social causes, but the percentage has been increasing for decades.
+Some are claiming this is due to recent social causes, but the percentage has been increasing for decades.

 The reason is pretty obvious.
 Although reports to HR and lawsuits have weeded out a number of really bad actors, in some cases, innocent people who just had a lapse in judgment have been punished as well.